bentoml/BentoML/docs/source/quickstart.rst

 expected input format.

 The :code:`bentoml.env` decorator allows user to specify the dependencies and environment settings for this prediction service.
-Here we are creating the prediction service based on a scikit learn model, so we add it to the list of pip dependencies.
+Here we are using BentoML's :code:`auto_pip_dependencies` fature which automatically extracts and bundles all pip packages that are required for your prediction service and pins down their version.

 Last but not least, :code:`bentoml.artifact` declares the required trained model to be